Storing Your Harvest Without a Root Cellar

 • Pack beets, carrots, turnips, radishes, and rutabagas in damp sand, peat moss, or sawdust so they don’t touch each other.

-• Celery keeps best if pulled up by the roots and stored upright with the roots in damp sand.
+• Celery is best kept if pulled up by the roots and stored upright with the roots in damp sand.

 carrots pulled from the earth with dirt still on them